The Ultimate GTM Checklist: B2B SaaS Edition

 Buying Center

-The buying center refers to a group of people involved in a product or service’s purchasing process.
-These groups of people can include employees, family members, and other relevant stakeholders.
-The purpose of buying centers is to help with product recognition, pinpointing required product specifications, and option evaluation.
+The buying center refers to a group involved in a product or service’s purchasing process.
+These groups can include employees, family members, and other relevant stakeholders.
+The purpose of buying centers is to help with product recognition, pinpoint required product specifications, and evaluate options.

 As such, buying centers help back up certain purchase decisions based on stakeholders’ needs and priorities.